MaikelTalts/Filebrowser/readme.md

 Run command: ```php composer.phar``` to see if your installation was successful.

 **2.2 Global installation [Recommended]**
-Run the same commands as in Local installation and after that run following command
+Run the same commands as in local installation and after that run following command
 ```
 mv composer.phar /usr/local/bin/composer
 ```
 Run command: ```composer``` to see if composer is globally installed.
-If you see composer text with list of all usable commands, then the installation is successful.

 ### 3.0 [Git](https://git-scm.com/)
 - Download and run default [git](https://git-scm.com/) installation